 Gianfranco Foschino (Chile) sets up a fixed camera and films the subtle movements that occur in front of the lens.
 Using this technique and applying no editing, he relies on intangible elements such as wind, light, fog and time to create the drama in the scenes he captures.
-Foschino recently held solo exhibitions at Museo de Artes Visuales (MAVI), Santiago, Chile and Stadtgalerie, Saarbrücken, Germany, and is currently participating in the International Creator Residency Program at Tokyo Arts and Space.
+Foschino recently held solo exhibitions at Museo de Artes Visuales (MAVI), Santiago, Chile and Stadtgalerie, Saarbrücken, Germany, and recently participated in the International Creator Residency Program at Tokyo Arts and Space.